Are you new to the world of investing and looking for an app that can help things easy for you?

 - Slow trading execution: If you place an order today, it could end up being executed tomorrow.
 This can be frustrating if you are looking to trade your account actively.

-- Expensive for small accounts: The $1 per month charged on accounts below $5,000 is quite high compared to the 0.25 percent Betterment charges per year.
+- Expensive for small accounts: The $1 per month fee may be high for small accounts compared to the 0.25 percent Betterment charges per year.

 Stash believes that investing should be accessible and straightforward.

-As such, it offers a simple start-up process that could take less than 5 minutes, and you need only $5 to start investing.
+As such, it offers a simple start-up process that could take less than 5 minutes, and you need don’t need a lot to start investing.
 That makes Stash one of our ideal investment apps for beginner investors.

-The fact that one can diversify their portfolio with as little as $5 is a significant advantage to the very small investors.
+The fact that one can diversify their portfolio is a significant advantage to the very small investors.

 Stash may not work well for you if you are an active investor that prefers an active role in the investment process, or if you are looking for tax-advantaged assets.